August 31, 2024

 Bulgogi “Meat” & Marinade:

-• 1 16-ounce block extra firm tofu, drained, pressed for 30 minutes, and shredded (with either your hands or a large cheese grater)
+- 1 16-ounce block super firm tofu, shredded (with either your hands or a large cheese grater)

 Gochujang Sauce: